|

 /// <returns>

-/// Item 1 is the name of the process being searched for.
+/// Item 1 is a descriptive name of the processes being searched for.

-/// Item 2 is the ConcurrentQueue of ordered processes themselves.
+/// Item 2 is the list of matching processes, sorted by ID.

 /// </returns>